senecajs/senecajs.org/src/pages/get-started/index.md

 {answer: 3}
 ```

-The first line is logging information that Seneca prints to let you know that it has started.
+The first line logs information that Seneca prints to let you know that it has started.
 The
-second line is the result produced after the message has been matched and processed.
+second line is the result you get after the message has been matched and processed.

 The `seneca.add` method adds a new action pattern to the Seneca instance.
 This pattern is matched
 against any JSON messages that the Seneca instance receives.
 The action is a function that is